January 2017 | HCL Technologies

 Co-author: Deepika Choudhary

 What’s the first thing that comes to your mind when you talk about a brand?
 I think that it’s the trust in the products or services that the company has provided to its customers over a period of time.
 It may take years for a company to build that trust in the services they have to offer.
-But for the 21st century enterprise where everything is so dynamic, one has to invest a significant amount of effort to build...read more
+But for the next generation enterprise where everything is so dynamic, one has to invest a significant amount of effort to...read more

 According to Thomson Reuters, 2015 has established a record of sorts with $4.7 trillion in announced mergers and acquisitions (M&A), a 42% increment over 2014.
 However, research shows that most of these M&A initiatives fail—only 47% of...read more

 Co-Authored By: N M B Prabhu